Mini-XML 4.0 Programming Manual

 Error callback function

-typedef void (*mxml_error_cb_t)(const char *);
+typedef void (*mxml_error_cb_t)(void *cbdata const char *message);

 mxml_index_t

-An XML node index.
+An XML node index

 typedef struct _mxml_index_s mxml_index_t;

-Load callback function
+Read/write callback function

 mxml_node_t

-An XML node.
+An XML node

 typedef struct _mxml_node_s mxml_node_t;